Spriteware/hyperparameters-tuning-genetic-algorithm/README.md

 ### Analyze how parameters influences

-The visual analysis will help us to understand which values were generated and **how they are correlated to the success of the fitness score.**
+The visual analysis will help us to understand which values were generated and how they are **correlated** to the success of the fitness score.
 Each color represent a different model.
-Each point is bigger when its individual is from a recent generation: **hopefully we should see bigger circles on the left, where the score is good, than on the right**.
+Each point is bigger when its individual is from a recent generation: hopefully we should see bigger circles on the left, where the score is good, than on the right.
 The elite is shown by the star icon.

 ```python